 Thanks to DNA testing, if we never find any more information at all, we know the area and the family line that our Speak family is from.
 That indeed, is a wonderful gift, and one that our ancestors gave us through their DNA.

 So what comes next?
 A trip to Gisburn of course!
 Indeed, in 2013, several members of the Speak(e)(s) Family Association will hold our annual convention in Gisburn.
 Indeed, we are going to walk in the cemetery and stand inside the church that our ancestors assuredly visited.
 What would Thomas think?
 His descendants, nearly 400 years after his birth, come home to find his family and the land he left.

-This would not have been possible without the combined research efforts of several people in the US documenting the life of Thomas Speak, without John David Speake in England and his blood-hound research, without the Speak family members in the US who have DNA tested, or without our Australian cousin.
+This would not have been possible without the combined research efforts of several people in the US documenting the life of Thomas Speak, without John David Speake in England and his blood-hound research, without the Speak family members in the US who have DNA tested, or without our New Zealand cousin.
 He was the lynchpin, the missing puzzle piece, the keystone.
 We hope that he can join us in England in 2013 for a homecoming in the beautiful village of Gisburn.